mariopineda/drpineda.ca/classroom/cs10/CSE1910-Project/instructions.md

 Overcoming challenges to meet your goals

+75% / 25% principle: In class you will lear 75% of what you need to know to do your project - you will need to go beyond the material in this class to learn the other 25% required to finish your project.

 ## Non-negotiable project parameters
 * 20% Fridays
 * Maintain your your entire project source (code, notes, slides, feedback, etc) in git and hosted on GitHub as a private repository.